google/UIforETW/UIforETW/ReadMe.txt

 Add some unit tests.
 Translate the error codes on starting tracing into English, and give advice.
 Remember window height
-Ship batch file to create non-DLL version of UIforETW

 To-do eventually:
 Should have the option to run arbitrary scripts after each trace is recorded.